CA CTA: FAQs for students

 I am part way through the ITP qualification, will I be eligible for exemption from some of the CTA papers?

 There will be a pathway to CTA available to each ITP student which matches papers and provides credits as appropriate.
-We will provide details to each ITP student in Autumn 2019.
+We provided details to each ITP student in 2019 of the various pathways.

 I am part way through the ITP qualification, can I continue to sit ITP exams, or do I have to transfer across to the CTA exams?

 Arrangements will be in place for all part qualified students to be able to transfer to the programme towards appropriate CTA exams.
-The final dates for the full ITP exams will be in September 2019 for Level 2 ITP and November 2019 for Level 3 ITP.
-Information on study support for CTA exams will be made available in Quarter 4 of 2019.
+The final dates for the full ITP exams will be in November 2020 for Level 2 ITP and November 2020 for Level 3 ITP.

 I am studying for the ITP qualification, but I am not a CA. I have passed the three ICAS Level 2 papers but have yet to pass the TPTE case study.
 Can I simply sit the CTA Application and Professional Skills paper instead?

-There will be sittings of TPTE in November 2019 and April 2020.
+There will be a final sitting of TPTE in November 2020.

 I am ITP qualified but have not yet joined ICAS - can I join CIOT?